justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

     }
     ```

-    > This returns a description for our shipping engine to briefly explain what it does.
+    > This returns the description of our shipping engine to briefly explain what it does.
 It works similarly to the `getCommerceShippingOptionLabel()` method.

 1. `public String getName(Locale locale);`